chidikalu/tlccbanner.github.io/README.md

 # tlccbanner.github.io
-this is the project for the lord's center
+this is the project for the lord's center click here http://chidikalu/tlccbanner.github.io